WanderlandTravelers/wanderlandtravelers.com/_posts/2018-10-18-welcome-to-our-blog.md

 {% include image.html img="MaggieStGeo.jpg" title="Woman and red rock cliffs" caption="Me deciding if I should literally take the leap" %}

 I love that with this written component people will be able to do keyword searches and easily find the info they're looking for, as opposed to our main content arena: YouTube.
 You can gleam a fair bit from our video descriptions but you'd kind of have to watch through a whole video to catch all the little tips we throw out there.
 But be sure to still check the videos out too!
-Making videos of our travels is definitely a passion of mine and we seriously end up capturing some pretty spactular footage: starlapses, moonrises, wildlife, and just a more intimate look at our traveling life.
+Making videos of our travels is definitely a passion of mine and we seriously end up capturing some pretty spectacular footage: starlapses, moonrises, wildlife, and those funny little moments that just don't translate into writing.

 {% include image.html img="DesertStars.jpg" title="Long exposure photo of star movement" caption="Winter nights in the Anza Borrego Desert" %}